-- Conference pros look forward to their event because they know they will get new business from it.
+- Pros look forward to their event because they are certain they will get new business from it.

-- Conference pros know exactly how to work a room and walk up to a stranger like an old friend.
+- Pros know exactly how to work a room and walk up to a stranger like an old friend.

-- Conference pros are a magnet for business cards because they aren’t the sleazy, schmoozer types.
+- Pros are a magnet for business cards because they aren’t the sleazy schmoozer types.
 They are the people who everyone wants to sit next to at lunch.

-- Conference pros seem to effortlessly manage the schedule, land VIP coffees and kill it at after-parties.
+- Pros seem to effortlessly manage the schedule, land VIP coffees and kill it at after-parties.

 My friend, this can be you.
 Let me show you how: